naveenpudi/react-snake-app/README.md

 # react-snake-app
 A simple react application for the Snake game

+## Demo
+I've deployed this game on Heroku.
+Use [this link](https://react-snake-app.herokuapp.com/) to play the game.

 ## Available Scripts

 In the project directory, you can run: